A Primer on SO(3) Action Representations in Deep Reinforcement Learning: Robotic Benchmarks

 \section{Robotic Benchmarks}

 In real-world problems, rotation actions in \SOThree rarely act on purely rotational dynamics as in \secref{sec:pure_rotations}.
-More often, they appear in a larger context, such as controlling a robot arm's position, orientation, and gripper to grasp objects, or controlling a drone's orientation and total thrust for trajectory tracking.
-In this section, we thus validate the relevance and transferability of our findings by applying the different action parameterizations on three robot benchmarks.
-In this set of studies, we focus on the most promising action combinations, i.e., global matrix and quaternion representations, and delta tangent and Euler angles.
+Instead, they appear in a larger context, such as controlling a robot arm's pose and gripper to grasp objects, or controlling a drone's orientation and total thrust for trajectory tracking.
+In this section, we validate the relevance and transferability of our findings by applying the different action parameterizations on three robot benchmarks.
+Here, we focus on the most promising action combinations, i.e., global matrix and quaternion representations, and delta tangent and Euler angles.

 The first benchmark demonstrates the effect of action representations on \PPO in drone control.
 We evaluate performance on two tasks: trajectory tracking and drone racing.
 In the first task, the agent must track a predefined figure-8 trajectory, a standard benchmark in drone control extensively used to compare the performance of different algorithms.
 For GPU-accelerated training, we use a vectorized version of the safe-control-gym benchmark~\citep{yuan2021safecontrolgym, brunke2022safe}.
 In the second task, we use a similarly adapted version of the IROS 2022 Safe Robot Learning Competition~\citep{teetaert2025advancing} to train an agent in autonomous drone racing.
 The aim is to cross four gates as fast as possible in the correct order while avoiding obstacles. \PPO is the current state-of-the-art for drone control, particularly drone racing, using reinforcement learning~\citep{song2021autonomous, kaufmann2023champion}.
 Following~\citet{geist2024learning}, we convert all \SOThree observations to rotation matrices.
 As in \secref{sec:pure_rotations}, we only change the action representation used by the policy.
 For details on the choice of hyperparameters, refer to \secref{app:hyperparams}.